aem-vite/import-rewriter/README.md

 A Vite/Rollup transformer that ensures dynamic `import` statements use the correct public path which by default is relative instead of absolute.

+## Getting Started

+Please refer to [aem-vite.dev](https://aem-vite.dev/guide/front-end/dynamic-imports/) for some background and usage instructions.

 ## License

 Apache-2.0